top of page

 TOTAL RECALL (IRE) (2009) b g Westerner - August Weekend (IRE) (Dr Massini (IRE)) - Won 3 hurdles & 4 chases between 2014 & 2020.
 Won a maiden point at his fourth attempt in 2014.
 Only won once as a novice chaser but was transformed when sent to Willie Mullins winning the Munster National at Limerick in October 2017, the Ladbrokes (new name for the Hennessy) Gold Cup at Newbury (becoming only the third Irish horse to win and the first since 1981) and a handicap at Leopardstown.
 He had sound each way prospects for the Gold Cup but fell four out when making his challenge.
 He started favourite for the National on his next start but that was a disaster.
 He made mistakes, blundered badly at both the first ditch and Valentines and was tailed off when he blundered late on and was pulled up.
 The following season he chased home future dual Gold Cup winner Al Boum Photo at Tramore in January 2019.
 He was pulled up in the 2019 Irish National and finished eighth in the Grand Steeplechase de Paris.
 He won the Thyestes Chase at Gowran in January 2020 but that proved to be his final start.

 UCELLO CONTI (FR) (2008) b g - Martaline - Gazelle Lulu (FR) (Altayan (IRE)) - Won 3 hurdles and 6 chases between 2011 & 2021.
 Started life in France winning his first two hurdles, a bumper and a chase at Auteuil.
 He continued to run credibly in France until the end of 2014 but was short of top class.
-He moved to Ireland and the 2016 National was his fourth race for new connections and he finished sixth without ever troubling the leaders.
+He moved to Ireland and the 2016 National was his fourth race for new connections.
+He finished sixth without ever troubling the leaders.
 That was pretty much as good as it got at Aintree although he returned several times.
-He finished fouth in the 2016 Becher, unseated in the 2017 and 2018 Nationals and later retrned in the Foxhunters where he was also unsuccessful.
-He did win a couple of hunter chases and a point later in his career and his final race under rules was in the 2021 Foxhunters,
+He finished fourth in the 2016 Becher, unseated in the 2017 and 2018 Nationals and later in his career returned in the Foxhunters where he was also unsuccessful.
+He did win a couple of hunter chases and a point later in his career and his final race under rules was in the 2021 Foxhunters.

 VIRGILIO (FR) (2009) b g - Denham Red (FR) - De Marbeuf (FR) (Cyborg (FR)) - Won 4 hurdles and 5 chases between 2013 & 2020.
 Won a hurdle in the French provinces before moving to the UK winning his first starts over timber in one week in May 2015.
 He made it three out of three when he won a third hurdle later that year (two had been at Aintree).
 He finished unplaced in a handicap hurdle at the 2016 National meeting and then went chasing where he won his first two starts.
 He was then upped in class and ran credibly enough finishing third in the Kauto Star Novices Chase but he was no match for MIght Bite in the MIldmay Chase beaten twenty lengths.
 He won his third chase at Aintree the following month but was then lightly raced.
 Just two starts and wind surgery before he lined up in the National where he fell at first Bechers.
 He won again over the Mildmay course on his next start making it four wins over the course and he then landed the Summer Plate at Uttoxeter.
 He finished third in the Charlie Hall Chase later that year but only raced a handful of times thereafter and he was last seen pulling up at Chepstow in October 2020.